 For the last 13 years of my life, I’ve needed glasses/contact lenses to aid my eye sight.
 My eye sight is quite weak and rather blurry without of a pair of spectacles.
-In the early days of wearing glasses, I hated wearing them and would try my absolute hardest to try and keep wearing my contact lenses, even through, the dry as Gandhi’s flip flops moments.
+In the early days of wearing glasses, I hated wearing them and would try my absolute hardest to try and keep wearing my contact lenses, even through the dry eye Gandhi’s flip flops moments.
 Anyone who wears or has worn contacts knows the dry feeling come the end of the day; when it’s like blinking paper cuts.
 The pain I’d endure for vanity and not begin called Ugly Betty!!
 Now, however, at the ripe age of 22, Yes one has aged since the last post I’m beginning to embrace my appearance with my glasses.
 So, today I picked up my latest pair of glasses to compliment my latest eye test.

 Eye tests are a major part of our health just like visiting our dentists to check our teeth and going to the nurse’s office to have our smears and gentleman checks.
 But, lots of us forget about our eye health.
 I bet you didn’t know that there are more than 2 million people in the UK with sight loss; 50% of those people could have prevented such sight losses had they visited their opticians for an eye test.
 Were you aware that 40% of us can lose our vision without even noticing?
 Maybe, that’s why every time we go the opticians we are surprised, when our optician informs us that our eye sight has weakened since our last visit.
 We are told that we should have our eyes tests every two years but most of us are failing to do so.
 Just over half of adults in the UK, visit an optician, once every five years and there are 13.8 million adults who don’t even have their eyes checked.
 Being a patient for my contact lenses as well as my glasses, I’m always reminded to go and check the health of my eyes.
 Since the age of 10, my eyes have just become worse each time I’ve visited the opticians, but I’m rather grateful that in 13 years, designers and opticians have made wearing glasses fashionable and much more of a fashion statement than when I first started out wearing the specs.